GuoyuYin/Pacaller/README.md

 1.  **Syscall Specifications**: Generates `Syzlang` files that describe network-related syscalls and their complex data structure arguments.
 2.  **Packet Models**: Creates grammar-based models of protocol packets, which serve as the foundation for packet injection.

-#### Step 4: Launching the Ensemble Fuzzing
+#### Step 4: Launching the Coordinated Fuzzing

-With all the preparatory work complete (including the specially compiled kernel, syscall specifications, and packet models), you can now launch the **Ensemble Fuzzing** engine from the main `pacaller` directory.
+With all the preparatory work complete (including the specially compiled kernel, syscall specifications, and packet models), you can now launch the **coordinated fuzzing** engine from the main `pacaller` directory.
 This will start the core fuzzing loop, which coordinates syscalls and packet injections to begin hunting for vulnerabilities in the target VM.